How Do We Know There is a God

 The white blood cells (lymphocytes) that develop in bone marrow attach themselves to the invader antigens and surround and digest the infected cells or microorganisms.
 Each time a new kind of antigen invades the body, the immune system must produce a new set of cells which attack ONLY the antigen.
 It is estimated that the immune system can create more than 100 million types of antibodies.
 That my friend is what I call a miracle!

 The above list could go on but I think I have proven my point,

-5. When you consider the above scientific “evidence” about the human body, do you think it points to evolution from a slime puddle or a creator God?
+5. When you consider the above scientific “evidence” about the human body, do you think it points to a creator God?

 With respect to the human body just about every item you might mention displays some degree, and in many cases an amazing ability to rejuvenate itself.
 The only exception seems to be the teeth!

 The scripture we looked at in Item #3, Romans 1:20, stated that God could be found in His creation.
 If so, see if you can make a list of how you might perceive God in nature itself as a personal project.